ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ## Razor.Tests
 To run the tests you need to setup and download docker.
-A complete guide for downloading and setting up docker correctly with our application can be found [here](#3-setting-up-docker)
+A complete guide for downloading and setting up docker correctly with our application can be found here: [@sec:dockerguide]

 After following the guide cd into the Chirp.Razor.tests folder and run the following command
 ```bash
 dotnet test